Economic Freedom In The World

 The Foundation has promoted the rigorous study of the levels of economic freedom prevailing in numerous countries around the world and has supported the development of the Historical Index of Economic Freedom (HIEL) developed by Professor Leandro Prados de la Escosura.
 This space collects the results for 21 countries in this Index and offers useful tools of analysis for teachers, researchers and people interested in the comparative study of the levels of economic freedom and its components in the world, such as editors of the series and systems of comparison and presentation of data.

-Economic freedom is a freedom refusalThe free market, defined as the absence of interference or coercion in the economic decisions of the individual.
-Personal choice, voluntary exchange, access to markets and the protection of people and their property are its constituent elements.
+Economic freedom is a negative freedom, defined as the absence of interference or coercion in the economic decisions of the individual.
+Personal choice, voluntary exchange, access to markets and the protection of individuals and their property are its constituent elements.

 The Historical Index of Economic Freedom (ICE) is inspired by and adapts from a long term perspective the Economic Freedom of the World Index (EFW) of the Fraser Institute (Gwartney et al., 2022).
 A detailed explanation of the calculation procedures can be found on this website.
 A discussion of the concept and an analysis of preliminary results can be found in Prados de la Escosura (2016).